 If the prong just won’t come out, we’ll cover that in the section after next.
 But with enough patience, the right pair of pliers, and a hard enough pull, it should come out.

 What about the lamp?

 Fixing the lamp afterward so we could use it again isn’t a difficult project either.
 You can do this repair on any appliance.
 An electrical plug is an electrical plug is an electrical plug.

-To replace it, all you need is a set of wire strippers/cutters, a screwdriver, and a replacement power plug, which won’t cost you much more than a couple of dollars.
+To replace it, all you need is a set of wire strippers/cutters, a screwdriver, and a replacement power plug.
+The replacement plug should cost two or three dollars.

 Cut off the damaged plug with a pair of wire cutters.
 Strip off about a half-inch of insulation from both wires, then twist the copper strands together nice and tight.

 Disassemble the replacement plug, then thread the two wires through the hole in the plug.
 There are two screws inside.
 Bend each wire into a U shape, and loop one wire over one of the screws and the other wire over the other.
 Cinch the U shape closed, then tighten the screws.
 Slide the protective plate over the end of the plug.
 And that’s it.
 The lamp is good for years of further service.

 What to do if the prong won’t come out

 If the prong is stuck and you just can’t get it out, replace the outlet.
 It’s between 3-5 wires and three screws.
 If you’ve never changed an outlet before, give yourself an hour.
 If you’ve changed several before, you can probably do it in a few minutes.